Chang-Yu-Chang/rhizobia-genomics/README.md

 ## Reproducing anaylsis from raw data

-To reproduce analysis from raw data (raw reads and trait data), analysis, to the final figures and tables, execute the following shell script
+To reproduce analysis from raw data (raw reads and trait data), analysis, to the final figures and tables, execute the following shell script:

 ```
 # Assembly
 cd genomics/assembly/
 zsh assess_reads.sh             # Filter and output the filtered read txt
 zsh denovo_assembly.sh          # Assembly
 zsh assess_assemblies.sh        # Quality control (quast and busco); the busco mamba env binary needs to be specified in zshrc
 zsh consolidate_genomes.sh      # Move genome fasta to one folder
 zsh manual_concat.sh            # Manually concatenate the two genomes g20 and g24

 # Annotation
 cd genomics/annotation/